LoganOneal/LoganOneal/README.md

 <h2 align="center">
 I'm a CS Student at the University of Tennessee!
 </h2>
-I love software development and working on exciting and innoavtive projects.
-My interests include machine learning, computer vision, and data science., I love the entire process of developing creative websites.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I love software development and working on exciting and innovative projects.
+My interests include machine learning, web development, and mobile development.

 ### 🤝 Connect with me: